jon-jacky/Piety/BRANCH.md

   To invoke commands from display editing mode, use *M-x* like *Emacs*, no longer *C-x* which is now  a prefix.

-  Add *C-j* display editing command to execute current line in buffer with Python and append output to the end of the buffer, makes any buffer into a Python REPL with a saved transcript.
+  Add the *C-j* display editing command to execute the current line in the buffer with Python and append output to the end of the buffer.
+This makes any buffer into  a Python REPL with a saved transcript.

+  *C-j* replaces *C-t* (*^T*) from Feb 2021 (below).
+It only works on the current line.
+Neither *C-j* nor *T* advance the mark.

-  Add *shell.sh()* function for invoking the system shell, add *edo* Z command and *M-j* display editing command to execute current line with system shell and append output to end of buffer.
+  Add the *edo* Z command and the *M-j* display editing command, to execute the current line with the system shell and append the output to the end of the buffer.

-  *edsel* internals: use *load_line()*, *store_line()* methods consistently to move text between persistent text buffer and line buffer used for editing.
+  *edsel* internals: use the *load_line()* and *store_line()* methods consistently to move text between the persistent text buffer and the line editing buffer.

-  Bug fix: paragraph fill *]J* command *M-q* display editing command handle the last line of the buffer correctly.
+  Bug fix: the paragraph fill *]J* command and *M-q* display editing command handle the last line of the buffer correctly.

   Revise *.md* and *.txt* files to explain new shell function and